 Delphine Diallo is a Brooklyn-based French and Senegalese visual artist and photographer.
+Born into a French-Senegalese creative family, Delphine Diallo’s first expressions of artistry were in music, graphic design, and artistic direction.
 She graduated from the Académie Charpentier School of Visual Art in Paris in 1999 before working in the music industry for seven years as a unique effect motion artist, video editor, and graphic designer.

 In 2008, she moved to New York to explore her practice after giving up a corporate Art Director role in Paris.
 Diallo was mentored by acclaimed photographer and artist Peter Beard, impressed by her creativity and spontaneity, before collaborating for the Pirelli calendar photoshoot in Botswana.
 Inspired by new environments on this trip, she returned to her father’s home city of Saint-Louis in Senegal to start her vision quest.
 Seeking to challenge the norms of our society, Diallo immerses herself in the realms of anthropology, mythology, religion, science, and martial arts to release her mind.
 Her work takes her to remote outlying areas, as she insists on spending intimate time with her subjects to represent better their most natural energy.

 “I treat my process as if it were an adventure liberating a new protagonist.”